Skip to content

 • Avoid sugar (including fruits)

-Though my discipline to adhere to strict dietary guidelines was laudable, my efforts to ward off illness stressed me: I read about nutrition for entire days, forced Loïc to eat like me and beat myself up for having a cold.
+Though my discipline with strict dietary guidelines was admirable, my efforts to ward off illness stressed me.
+I read about nutrition for entire days, forced Loïc to eat like me and beat myself up for having a cold.

 I had done it again—I let my perfectionism push me to extremes.
-(Hmm, was my obsession to eat healthy a condition?)
+(Hmm, perhaps my obsession to eat healthy was the condition called orthorexia?)

 Have you experienced something similar?